 To make room for dental implants that will replace molars and premolars in the upper jaw, sinus lift surgery may be performed to ensure greater implant stability.
 The maxillary sinuses are on either side of the nose and in order to make room for a bone graft, the sinuses must be lifted.
 A sinus lift is usually used only if the patient does not have enough bone height in the upper jaw to support a dental implant or if the sinuses are too large or too close for a dental implant to be placed.
 A sinus lift is best performed by a specialist, like board-certified periodontist Dr. Roberto Porras of Texas Periodontal Associates in Houston.
-To lift the sinuses, a bone graft is taken from the patient’s body or an allogeneic (human cadaver) or xenograft (cow) bone graft may be used.
+To lift the sinuses, a bone graft is taken and used from either the patient’s body, a human cadaver (allogenic) or cow (xenograft).

 "What an amazing experience!"- Test / Office Visit / Dec 02, 2014